Expat life in Barcelona is filled with exciting cultural events, attractions, fine food, nightlife and great shopping.

 People in Barcelona generally place equal importance on work and living well.
 Most stores and businesses in the city open around 9am or 10am and are open until late.
 The busiest time for restaurants in Barcelona is around 10pm, while clubs and bars can still be filling up well after midnight.

 Evenings out in Barcelona often start with alfresco dining in the city squares or sundowners at the yacht marina, or a local chiringuito (beach bar).
-Afterwards, residents often proceed to trendy bars and clubs in areas such as Barri Gòtic, Las Ramblas or nearby Port Olimpic which also hosts some of the best seafood restaurants in Spain.
+Afterwards, residents often proceed to trendy bars and clubs in areas such as Barri Gòtic, Las Ramblas or nearby Port Olimpic, which also hosts some of the best seafood restaurants in Spain.

 There is plenty for expats to see and do in Barcelona, with ballet, music, dance and opera performances at venues such as the Greek Theatre, the Joan Miro Foundation and the Liceu Opera House.
+Barcelona also hosts several annual events to entertain the population each year.

-Given the city’s Mediterranean climate it is no surprise that life in Barcelona is often characterised by cafés, long lunches, late night parties, festivals and other outdoor attractions.
+Given the city’s Mediterranean climate it is no surprise that life in Barcelona is often characterised by cafes, long lunches, late night parties, festivals and other outdoor attractions.
 Expats can also expect to soak up the sun along three miles (4.8km) of golden coastline.

 Beaches in Barcelona